HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

         --dupfrac 0.05 \

     Alternatively you can set a maximum number of allowed reads at any position.
 This option might help with hotspots (but black lists are a better approach).
-Set `--maxdup` to 1 for traditional approach to remove all duplicates.

         --dupfrac 0 \
         --maxdup 10 \

+    For traditional approach and remove *all* duplicates, use the following settings:

+        --dupfrac 0 \
+        --maxdup 1 \

     Or you may completely turn off de-duplication by using the `--nodup` flag.
 Use this option if you have already marked duplicates, perhaps by using unique molecular